patopnp/ScreenReader/README.md

 # Screen reader

 This is a screen reader that reads a Java swing application and allows the user to interact through voice commands.
-It could be useful for visually impared or defective display rendering.

 ## Implementation details